In Rabindranath Tagore’s words, “The world speaks to me in colors, my soul answers in music”.

-Born in Dhaka, Bangladesh, and a resident of Maryland, Samia Mahbub Ahmad is a Hindustani (North Indian) classical vocal musician in the Kirana Gharana.
+Born in Dhaka, Bangladesh, and a resident of Maryland, Samia Mahbub Ahmad is a Hindustani classical vocal musician in the Kirana Gharana.
 Samia is the disciple of Padma Shri Vidushi Sumitra Guha, one of India’s premier classical vocalists, and Sri Tapan Baidya, one of the pioneers of this genre in Bangladesh.
 Samia has been studying, teaching and performing this ancient music of the Vedic times, live, and on television and radio in North America, South Asia, Europe and Southern Africa for the past three decades.
-She has earned many awards and recognitions, including, performing for Nobel laureates, Archbishop Desmond Tutu and President Jimmy Carter and Mrs. Rosalyn Carter.
+She has earned many awards and recognitions, including, performing for Nobel laureates, Archbishop Desmond Tutu and President Jimmy Carter and Mrs. Rosalynn Carter.

 Samia is a recognized Master Artist of the Maryland State Arts Council and the Arts and Humanities Council of the Montgomery County.
 She is also the recipient of the 2020 Independent Artist Award of the Maryland State Arts Council.